Fr. Elias Mallon, SA

 External Affairs Officer for CNEWA

-Father Elias Mallon is involved in the Roman Catholic/Christian-Muslim dialogue and issues of interreligious cooperation for conflict transformation and peace building in the Middle East.
-At present he is the External Affairs Officer for the Catholic Near East Welfare Association (CNEWA) which supports charitable, educational, health and development projects in the Middle East, Ethiopia, Eastern Europe and southern India.
-Paul of Graymoor helped to found CNEWA in 1923.
+Fr.
+Elias Mallon is involved in the Roman Catholic/Christian-Muslim dialogue and issues of interreligious cooperation for conflict transformation and peacebuilding in the Middle East.
+He is the External Affairs officer for the Catholic Near East Welfare Association (CNEWA), which supports charitable, educational, health and development projects in the Middle East, Ethiopia, Eastern Europe and southern India.
+Servant of God Fr.
+Paul Watson helped found CNEWA in 1923.

-Father Mallon, a native New Yorker, was first professed as a Franciscan Friar of the Atonement in August of 1963 and was ordained in January 1971.
-He obtained a licentiate degree (STL) in Old Testament studies and a PhD in Middle Eastern languages from the Catholic University of America.
+Fr.
+Mallon, a native New Yorker, was first professed as a Franciscan Friar of the Atonement in 1963 and ordained in 1971.
+He obtained a licentiate degree (STL) in Old Testament Studies and a Ph.D. in Middle Eastern Languages from the Catholic University of America.
 He researched and wrote his dissertation at Eberhard Karls Universität in Tübingen, Germany.
-He taught Old Testament at the Washington Theological Union and American University in the Washington, DC.
-He taught ancient Near Eastern languages the University of Washington in Seattle, WA.
-He also worked for the then Vatican Secretariat for Promoting Christian Unity (now Pontifical Council for Promoting Christian Unity) as its faculty representative at the Institut Œcuménique of the World Council of Churches in Bossey, Switzerland.
+He taught Old Testament at the Washington Theological Union and American University in Washington, D.C.
+He taught Ancient Near Eastern Languages at the University of Washington in Seattle.
+He also worked for the then Vatican Secretariat for Promoting Christian Unity (now Pontifical Council for Promoting Christian Unity) as its faculty representative at the Ecumenical Institute Bossey in Switzerland.
 From 1989-2001 he was Director of the Graymoor Ecumenical & Interreligious Institute in New York City.

-In November 2014, Father Mallon was invited by the Canadian House of Commons Standing Committee on Foreign Affairs and International Development to appear as a witness before them to share his views on the horrific violence, religious persecution and dislocation perpetrated in Iraq, Syria and the region by the Islamic State in Iraq and the Levant (ISIL).
+In November 2014, Fr.
+Mallon was invited by the Canadian House of Commons Standing Committee on Foreign Affairs and International Development to appear as a witness to share his views on the horrific violence, religious persecution and dislocation perpetrated in Iraq, Syria and the region by the Islamic State in Iraq and the Levant (ISIL).